-I wasn’t a perfect child, and my mother made it very clear to me and my siblings of what she expected from us.
+I wasn’t a perfect child.
+My mother made it very clear to myself and to my siblings what she expected from us.
+We complied.

 Most of my friends were adult criminals, but some were not without redeeming qualities.
 That is one thing that makes life interesting and difficult.

 I was treated kindly by them for the most part and yet they would go out into the world and rob and pillage.
 That was their chosen profession.